Konstantin8105/Contribution_Guide_RU/README.md

 <ul>
 <li>
-If you are the copyright holder, you will need to agree to the <a href="https://developers.google.com/open-source/cla/individual">individual contributor license agreement</a>, which can be completed online.
+If you are the copyright holder, you will need to agree to the [individual contributor license agreement](https://developers.google.com/open-source/cla/individual), which can be completed online.
 </li>
 <li>
-If your organization is the copyright holder, the organization will need to agree to the <a href="https://developers.google.com/open-source/cla/corporate">corporate contributor license agreement</a>.<br>
+If your organization is the copyright holder, the organization will need to agree to the [corporate contributor license agreement](https://developers.google.com/open-source/cla/corporate).<br>
 </li>
 </ul>